danielsaidi/ScrollKit/Sources/ScrollKit/ScrollKit.docc/Getting-Started.md

 ## How to track scroll offset

-ScrollKit has a ``ScrollViewWithOffsetTracking`` that provides you with the scroll view offset as it's scrolled.
+ScrollKit has a ``ScrollViewWithOffsetTracking`` that triggers an action when it's scrolled:

-To track the scroll offset, just use this view instead of a regular `ScrollView`:

 ```swift
 struct MyView: View {